kognise/obsidian-aviation/FAR/Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md

 \(a\) The Department will determine upon written request by the holder of a temporary authorization or by any competitively affected air carrier or foreign air carrier, or upon its own initiative, whether the temporary authorization is a “license with reference to an activity of a continuing nature” within the meaning of 5 U.S.C.
 558(c).

-\(b\) A written request for such a Department determination shall be filed at least 60 days before the deadline set forth in §377.10 for a timely renewal application.
+\(b\) A written request for such a Department determination shall be filed at least 60 days before the deadline set forth in [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]] for a timely renewal application.

-\(c\) The filing of such a written request shall not affect the timeliness requirements for renewal applications that are set forth in §377.10 or any other applicable Department rule or order.
+\(c\) The filing of such a written request shall not affect the timeliness requirements for renewal applications that are set forth in [[Volume 4/D Special regulations/0377 Continuance of expired authorizations by operation of law pending final determination of applications for renewal thereof.md#§377.10   Requirements for, and effect of, renewal applications.|§377.10]] or any other applicable Department rule or order.

 \[SPR-184, 47 FR 7212, Feb.
 18, 1982, as amended by Doc.
 No. DOT-OST-2014-0140, 84 FR 15940, Apr.
 16, 2019\]